 Resources for Vocational Students and Vocational Job Seekers in Maine

-- The seven public trade schools in Maine combine to form the Maine Community College System, which makes information about its schools and programs available on its website.
+- The seven public vocational schools in Maine combine to form the Maine Community College System, which makes information about its schools and programs available on its website.

 - The Finance Authority of Maine (FAME) is a great resource for information about Maine scholarships, grant and loan programs and more, as well as news that affects students and businesses in the state.